Halloween events in Cornwall 2025

 Berrycombe Road, Bodmin PL31 2NR

 Spooky enough at the best of times, Bodmin Jail really comes into its own at Halloween.
-Set among the chilling and atmospheric Bodmin Moor, once the sun sets you’re in for a night of horrific hijinks.
-For the particularly brave, there’s an after-dark Halloween special, running on the 31st of October and the 1st of November, where you’ll investigate paranormal phenomena from 11pm to 3.30am when the veil between worlds grows thin.
+Set among the chilling and atmospheric Bodmin Moor, once the sun sets, you’re in for a night of horrific hijinks.
+For the particularly brave, there are after-dark specials, where you’ll investigate paranormal phenomena when the veil between worlds grows thin.

 Guided by experts in small groups, you’ll be given special equipment to aid your investigations through the darkness.
-Alternatively, book yourself one of the last few tickets for ‘Beyond the Veil’ on Friday the 1st of November, when you can enjoy ghost-themed cocktails, a ghost walk, a séance, and private readings.
 Other events are more family-friendly if you want to visit with the kids, such as Halloween fireworks on the night itself, a heritage tour, and the Haunted Gallery, as well as the usual ghost tours.

 The Scare Asylum